President Trump Orders $50 Billion Tariffs On China

 The United States had a $337 billion trade deficit with China last year, 9 percent larger than the year before.
 When Trump talks about the trade gap, he often excludes services, where the U.S. has a surplus.
 The U.S. trade deficit with China in goods alone was $375 billion last year, an 8 percent increase from 2016.

 The proposed tariffs on imports from China follow the administration's decision to impose tariffs on imported steel and aluminum.
 Those tariffs, which take effect on Friday, have already been watered down.
-Lighthizer said that in addition to Canada and Mexico, Australia, Argentina, Brazil, South Korea and the European Union will be exempted from the tariffs, at least temporarily.
+Lighthizer said that in addition to Canada and Mexico, Australia, Argentina, Brazil, South Korea and the European Union will be exempted from the steel and aluminum tariffs, at least temporarily.

 Administration officials defended the crackdown on China, saying years of dialogue during the George W. Bush and Obama administrations had not produced the desired change.
 Dialogue continued during the opening months of the Trump administration, but the president has now decided tougher action is required.